jamesmackscot/mqtest/README.md

 mqtest
 ======
 Resource Scheduler Excercise
-Notes are held in teh documentation folder
+Notes are held in the documentation folder